tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/Filters.md

 All these `contexts` are subclasses of the [FilterContext](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.filters.filtercontext) which is a subclass of the [ActionContext](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.actioncontext).

-As a result these `contexts` provide properties and access to useful properties and methods such as the following.
+As a result these `contexts` provide access to useful properties and methods such as the following.

 - [ActionContext.HttpContext](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.actioncontext.httpcontext) property.
 - [ActionContext.ActionDescriptor](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.actioncontext.actiondescriptor) property.